Kauai - Na

 - Morning tour - 4.5 hours in length and includes snorkel gear, lunch, beverages, and a snorkel stop is typically made along the Na Pali or Kona coast.

-Check-in time varies with the season but is typically 6:30am in the summertime and 8:00am in the wintertime (your email confirmation will tell you the exact check-in time for your tour date).
+Check-in time is 9:00am.
 This tour operates 7 days a week from April through September and on Sunday, Monday, Wednesday, and Saturday from October through March.
 Adults $139, Children ages 5-12 $99

 NPE / V